Student Responsibility for Catalog Information

 This program enables students to participate in periods of off-campus work experience closely related to classroom theory and educational goals.
-Students participating in the internship may or may not be paid for their experience, depending on the agreement between employer and student.
-The internship provides the opportunity for the student to enhance his or her education by gaining actual work experience in his or her program of study.
+Students participating in the internship may or may not be paid for experience, depending on the agreement between employer and student.
+The internship provides the opportunity for the student to enhance their education by gaining actual work experience in their program of study.
 The experience contributes to the development of positive work habits such as honesty, punctuality, courtesy, cooperative attitudes, and willingness to learn.
 Technical skills are enhanced.

 All internship courses require approval of the program chair.
 Students must have successfully completed a minimum of twenty semester hours in their program and have achieved a grade point average of 2.0 or greater.

 When applicable, Iowa Western Community College awards alternative credit to students who have attained knowledge and skills through experience and training outside the traditional college classroom, including non-collegiate institution training, such as armed forces and service schools, and non-credit courses.
 Students may also earn credit by demonstrating proficiency through successful completion of standardized examinations and departmental exams.